-Did you know that the key to stronger, more efficient marketing (and therefore, growing your organization in return) is an asset already in your arsenal?
+Did you know that the key to stronger, more efficient marketing (and therefore, growing your nonprofit organization in return) is an asset already in your arsenal?
 We’re talking about data and the many ways you can use it for more effective outreach.

 - Begin with an audit of your current database.

-- Remove unhelpful and hurtful information.
+- Suppress unhelpful and hurtful information.